hyperNURb/hypernurb.github.io/index.md

 ##### Octane AI
 Octane AI is a Facebook Messenger chatbot platform that specializes in ecommerce marketing.
 My resposibilities were to develop features focused around our Shopify integration and build 3rd party platform integrations.
-During the time I was there the Octane AI Shopify App was featured by Shopify twice and also was a trending app in their app store.
+During the time I was there the Octane AI Shopify App was featured by Shopify twice and was also a trending app in their app store.

 ##### Reciprocity Inc.
 I was hired as a subcontractor for an open-source _GGRC_ (Google Governance, Risk and Compliance) project led by Google.
-One of my primary duties is to improve the current front end architecture and its performance.
+One of my primary duties was to improve the current front end architecture and its performance.

 ##### Rebelmouse